Automation and AI Technology in Surface Mining With a Brief Introduction to Open-Pit Operations in the Pilbara: Processes in the mining chain

 \section{Processes in the mining chain}

+This section aims to familiarize readers with processes in surface mining.
+The description follows the roadmap\,/\,processes depicted in Fig.~\ref{fig:iron-ore-open-pit-mining-pilbara}.
 In the exploration phase \circled{1}, geologists attempt to find and determine the viability of ore deposits.
 A range of geological, geophysical and metallurgical techniques can be used.
-This generally involves drilling in remote areas and analysing the samples obtained.
+This generally involves drilling in remote areas and analyzing the samples obtained.
 Geological assessment \circled{2} is performed whereby the exploration data is logged, mapped, and interpreted through models.
 Conventional techniques are described in \cite{berg-09,berg-11,berg-15}.
 Some novel approaches include the use of Dynamic Time Warping with Gaussian Processes (DTW-GP) \cite{silversides2016dynamic,george2021bedding} and hyperspectral imaging \cite{uezato2016novel,uezato2016incorporating,silversides2017identification}.
-The former identifies stratigraphic boundaries in stratiform deposits using natural gamma logs while the latter estimates the abundance of minerals in endmembers.
-This preliminary process establishes the location, quantity, and quality of an orebody.
+The former identifies stratigraphic boundaries in stratiform deposits using natural gamma logs while the latter estimates mineral abundance.\footnote{In terms of endmember composition, samples may contain variable mixtures of hematite, ochreous and vitreous goethite.
+Different ratios have different implications for mineral processing.} This preliminary process establishes the location, quantity, and quality of an orebody.
 Visually, the concentration of a chemical component in an ore deposit is illustrated through various shades of red in Fig.~\ref{fig:iron-ore-open-pit-mining-pilbara}(top-right).
 During planning and development \circled{3}, engineers determine which orebodies to mine and in what sequence \cite{tabesh2013automatic,mousavi2016open}, to deliver the required product quality at an appropriate cost \cite{rezakhah2020open}.
 The pit is designed with geotechnical factors (e.g. slope stability \cite{karam2016slope}) in mind to mitigate safety and economic risks, generally the overburden must be removed to access high grade mineral.
 Mine planning may commence many years before a mine is developed, and it continues on a daily basis once the mine is operational.